High-Precision Frequency-Controlled Optical Phase Shifter with Acousto Optic Devices

 Controlling the phase of light is challenging since it usually requires the ability to adjust the optical path length by a small fraction of an optical wavelength, typically in the order of a few nanometers.
 In spite of these difficulties, achieving control of the phase is of great importance as it finds applications in a large number of fields including holographic~\cite{powellInterferometricVibrationAnalysis1965} and phase-shifting~\cite{bruningDigitalWavefrontMeasuring1974} inteferometry as well as homodyne detection in quantum optics~\cite{collettQuantumTheoryOptical1987, banaszekDirectMeasurementWigner1999} and quantum information processing~\cite{kokLinearOpticalQuantum2007} among others.

-Several methods can be used for controlling phase shifts, including opto-mechanical, thermo-optical~\cite{liuThermoopticPhaseShifters2022} or electro-optical~\cite{sinatkasElectroopticModulationIntegrated2021}.
-Another option is to use acousto-optical means~\cite{liOpticalPhaseShifting2005, ehrlichVoltagecontrolledAcoustoopticPhase1988} where a beam passes through a pair of acousto-optic modulators and the phase difference between the RF signals driving them is used to control the phase of the light.
+Several methods can be used for controlling phase shifts, including opto-mechanical, thermo-optical~\cite{liuThermoopticPhaseShifters2022} or electro-optical~\cite{sinatkasElectroopticModulationIntegrated2021} which can be easy to implement and have benefited from decades of engineering.
+Another option is to use acousto-optical means~\cite{liOpticalPhaseShifting2005, ehrlichVoltagecontrolledAcoustoopticPhase1988} where a beam passes through a pair of acousto-optic modulators and the phase difference between the radio frequency (RF) signals driving them is used to control the phase of the light.
 This method effectively displaces the traveling diffraction grating created by the sound waves in the crystal and thus the optical path length is changed.

 In this work we propose and demonstrate a novel acousto-optic method for optical phase shifting controlled by the acoustic frequency.
-As the frequency of the electrical signal, which generates the acoustic wave, can be controlled with a precision of \SI{1}{\micro\hertz} for a common \SI{100}{\mega\hertz} signal generator, this method allows an exceptionally fine tuning of the phase.
+As the frequency of the electrical signal, which generates the acoustic wave, can be controlled with a precision of \SI{1}{\micro\hertz} using a common \SI{100}{\mega\hertz} signal generator, this endows the method of phase tuning with a high level of precision.
 As opposed to other methods, the method presented in this letter does not rely on modifying the optical path length.